 Introduction

-(terminal multiplexer) is a powerful terminal tool that allows you to manage multiple sessions, windows, and panes within a single terminal window.
+tmux (terminal multiplexer) is a powerful terminal tool that allows you to manage multiple sessions, windows, and panes within a single terminal window.
 Whether you’re doing remote development, server management, or daily terminal operations, tmux can greatly enhance your efficiency.

 Installing tmux